Section 524B of the Federal Food, Drug, and Cosmetic Act (FD&C Act) emerged after recognizing the need for robust cybersecurity in medical devices.

 Legislative Sponsorship and Drafting

 Recognizing the need for legislative action, several lawmakers took the initiative to draft more stringent cybersecurity requirements.
-The Protecting and Transforming Cyber Health Care Act (PATCH Act) of 2022 (H.R.
+The Protecting and Transforming Cybersecurity Health Care Act (PATCH Act) of 2022 (H.R.
 7084) advocated for strengthening cybersecurity requirements for medical devices by mandating specific premarket submission information to ensure their safety and effectiveness throughout their lifecycle.

 The Cybersecurity in Medical Devices Frequently Asked Questions (FAQ) page on the FDA website provides clear and enforceable guidelines for medical device manufacturers to enhance the security posture of medical devices and ensure patient safety.